Unsourced 'Disorientation Guide' contains numerous false and misleading claims

 Buchanan did also note that while the numbers are high, they may be misleading.
 For instance, Poughkeepsie’s annual high murder rate is just a handful out of a population of 30,000–higher than most small cities and towns which have zero murders.
 However, she concluded that the authors’ assertion that racialized policing accounts creates inflated crime numbers “is somewhat misleading for such a complex topic.”

-The authors do identify one threat to students in Poughkeepsie.
-They imply that Trump supporters in the Town of Poughkeepsie, as well as the Trump-supporting Sheriff of Dutchess County, pose a threat to students of color, but fail to cite any examples of that having been the case.
+The authors do identify one threat to students in Poughkeepsie: Trump supporters.
+They suggest that Trump supporters in the Town of Poughkeepsie, as well as the Trump-supporting Sheriff of Dutchess County, pose a threat to students of color, but fail to cite any examples of that having been the case.

 According to the Southern Poverty Law Center’s hate map, there is only one active white nationalist group in the Hudson Valley.
-The group is called The Right Stuff, and it’s located in Hopewell Junction, several towns over from Poughkeepsie.
+The group is called The Right Stuff, an anti-Semitic blog, and it’s located in Hopewell Junction, several towns over from Poughkeepsie.

 The authors also omit the uncertainty surrounding one of their examples of racialized policing.
 They claim that “a New Paltz Officer punched Paul Echols, a 22 year-old black man who was already in handcuffs, breaking his jaw and knocking out several teeth.”